simonw/datasette-edit-schema/README.md

 By default only [the root actor](https://datasette.readthedocs.io/en/stable/authentication.html#using-the-root-actor) can access the page - so you'll need to run Datasette with the `--root` option and click on the link shown in the terminal to sign in and access the page.

+## Permissions

 The `edit-schema` permission governs access.
 You can use permission plugins such as [datasette-permissions-sql](https://github.com/simonw/datasette-permissions-sql) to grant additional access to the write interface.

+These permission checks will call the `permission_allowed()` plugin hook with three arguments:

+- `action` will be the string `"edit-schema"`
+- `actor` will be the currently authenticated actor - usually a dictionary
+- `resource` will be the string name of the database

 ## Screenshot